 All locations of City College of San Francisco are drug-free.
 The College does not allow the unlawful possession, use, or distribution of illegal drugs and alcohol by students on its property or as a part of its activities.
 The College will discipline students according to local, state, and federal law.
 Discipline includes student expulsion and referral for prosecution.
-For more information, contact the Office of Student Conduct & Discipline.
+For more information, contact District Police or the Office of Student Conduct & Discipline.

-For information about health and legal dangers of using alcohol and/or drugs you can go to the following place:

-Students may visit the Student Mental Health Services in the Student Health Center, Ocean Campus, email studenthealth@ccsf.edu or call 415-239-3110.
+For information about health and dangers of using alcohol and/or drugs students may visit the Student Health Center, Ocean Campus, email studenthealth@ccsf.edu or call 415-239-3110.